Falun Gong outside mainland China: Diplomatic and commercial pressure

 Representatives of the party-state, typically acting through China's overseas diplomatic mission, have applied diplomatic and commercial pressure on foreign governments, media organizations, and private enterprises with regards to Falun Gong.

 In North America, Chinese agents have reportedly visited newspaper offices to "extol the virtues of Communist China and the evils of Falun Gong."
 There have also been instances where international media organizations have cancelled programing or print articles about Falun Gong in response to requests from the Chinese government.
 In 2008, for instance, the Canadian Broadcasting Corporation succumbed to pressure from the Chinese embassy in Ottawa to pull a documentary on Falun Gong hours before it was set to air.
 In 2009–2010, the Washington Post commissioned a feature article on Falun Gong.
 The article was killed "immediately after the Chinese embassy became aware of it," according to the journalist.

 Chinese diplomats also exhort politicians not to support or recognize Falun Gong, and threaten that expressions of support for Falun Gong will jeopardize trade relations with China.
 In 2002, the Wall Street Journal reported that hundreds of American municipalities had received letters from Chinese diplomatic missions urging them to shun or persecute Falun Gong, using approaches that "combine gross disinformation with scare tactics and, in some cases, slyly implied diplomatic and commercial pressure."

 According to Perry Link, pressure on Western institutions also takes more subtle forms, including academic self-censorship, whereby research on Falun Gong is avoided because it could result in a denial of visas for fieldwork in China.
 Ethan Gutmann also noted that media organizations and human rights groups also self-censor on the topic, given the PRC government's attitude toward the practice, and the potential repercussions that may follow for making overt representations on Falun Gong's behalf.

 Governments and private enterprises have also come under pressure from China to censor media organizations operated by Falun Gong practitioners.
 In 2008, for instance, French satellite provider Eutelsat suspended its Asian broadcasts of New Tang Dynasty Television in response to pressure from China's State Administration of Radio, Film and Television.
 The move was viewed as a quid pro quo attempt to secure access to the Chinese market.

 In 2011, under pressure from Chinese authorities, the Vietnamese government tried two Falun Gong practitioners who had been operating a shortwave radio station and broadcasting information into China.
 The pair was charged with unlicensed broadcasting, and sentenced to 2 and 3 years in prison.
 Earlier in the same year, another radio station operated by Falun Gong practitioners in Indonesia, Radio Erabaru, was shuttered under diplomatic pressure from China.
 Vietnamese law enforcement authorities have also cracked down on Falun Gong presence in the country.

 Falun Gong has been banned in Russia since 2020, after a court in Khakassia deemed it an "extremist organization", and extending the ban to the entire Russian Federation.
+Earlier that year, several Falun Gong-related organizations were designated as 'undesirable' in Russia.